cryptekbits/Non-Speculative/mcp-server/README.md

 ## Support

-For issues, questions, or feature requests, see the main D.Coder project repository.
+For issues, questions, or feature requests, please open an issue in this repository.